Upload File to Space Digitalocean With Python

 Media uploads will still hit the local filesystem since we've but configured Spaces for static files.
 We'll piece of work with media uploads soon.

-and re-build the images to make sure that Django uses the local filesystem for static files.
-Once done, change USE_SPACES
+Finally, update the value of USE_SPACES to FALSE and re-build the images to make sure that Django uses the local filesystem for static files.
+Once done, change USE_SPACES back to TRUE.

 To prevent users from overwriting existing static files, media file uploads should exist placed in a different subfolder in the saucepan.
 We'll handle this past creating custom storage classes for each type of storage.